 Diadems – A semi circular band worn around the head and usually jeweled and three dimensional

 Dog collar – A wide collar of fabric, gemstones and or pearls worn high and tight on the neck

 Double clip – Type of brooch consisting of two halves joined together on a frame which can be detached and worn singly

 Doublet – A stone consisting of two separate layers

 Edema collarettes – “Dog collar” meant for daytime wear which is usually made of a soft material laced to a series of jeweled bars

 Electroplating – A method in which an electric current deposits a layer of metal on an object (i.e.: gold over a base metal)

 Embossing – A stamping technique in which a pattern (for example a scroll pattern similar to an engraved effect) is pressed onto a plain area of metal to leave the pattern in relief, i.e. standing proud above the plain background rather than cut in as in the case of engraving.

 Emerald cut – Rectangular shaped stone with mitered corners which is elongated and octagonal

-Enamel – Enamel is produced by fusing coloured powdered glass paste to metal (usually silver, copper or gold) to produce a glass-like, decorative surface.
-The colour of the enamel and its transparency depends on the metal oxides in the glass and the temperature at which the glass melts.
+Enamel – Enamel is produced by fusing colored powdered glass paste to metal (usually silver, copper or gold) to produce a glass-like, decorative surface.
+The color of the enamel and its transparency depends on the metal oxides in the glass and the temperature at which the glass melts.
 In some cases, the enamel may be translucent showing the textures of any engraving on the metal underneath, which produces guilloche (pronounced ghee-yosh) enamel.